qatent/website/content/products/_index.md

 {{< faq "1.
 Claim drafting dashboard: Claim wider!" >}}
 * Heard of BERTs or GPT-3 ?
 Draft your claims leveraging computer horsepower in a unique dashboard.
 * Drafting claims is an art, adjusting compromises between legal, technical and business factors.
-* Draft easier, with autocomplete, renumbering and vocabulary suggestion features.
+* Draft support, with autocomplete, renumbering and vocabulary suggestion features.
 * Optimize your scope of protection: make sure you check computer-generated suggestions before you file.
 {{</ faq >}}

 {{< faq "2.
 Patent description generator: File more and faster." >}}
 * From your patent claims, in one click, generate a description ready to be filed.
 Options let you control this generation.
-* If needed, you can draft overnight, go quick and dirty, and generate as many pages as you want from a simple claim tree.
+* If needed, you can draft overnight and generate as many pages neededd from a simple claim tree.
 * If needed, you can focus on post-editing, leverage powerful options and perfect your text.
 Make sure you use our super-templates embodying industry best practices, combined with cutting-edge machine learning.
 {{</ faq >}}